 We ask your patience if your appointment time is delayed by an emergency, but please know that your pet will receive the same time and attention if they ever experience a life-threatening emergency or injury.

 Pets are seen by appointment during specific hours of the day.

-If your pet needs to be seen, particularly if they are sick, please give us a call so that we can help find the best time to fit you in for our staff to see your pet.
-If it is difficult for you to come in during appointment hours, please ask our staff about dropping your pet off for the day so that they can be seen.
+If your pet needs to be seen, particularly if they are sick, please give us a call so that we can help find the best time for our staff to see your pet.
+Sick pets will always be seen, but we request that you call so that our receptionists can triage your pet’s illness before you arrive and determine how quickly your pet needs to be seen.
+If it is difficult for you to come in during appointment hours please ask our staff about dropping your pet off for the day so that they can be seen during slow periods.